junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean gets better used to the too brightened view now.
 He widens his eyes in curiosity.
 The view of the world is so abundant with lights and colors, casting clarity that he has never known.
 And he realizes the glinting stars constantly shining in his view aren't really stars, that's air, for what air really is.
 The air is not transparent empty, instead, tiniest particles charged with electricity shooting around, bumping into each other, transferring the power and energy.
 That must be where all the low buzzing and humming noises come from, and the small prickling electrical feeling on the skin as if touching the low charged power line.

 "The whole Earth's electric and magnetic field is being affected by the tear this time."
 Cas explains in the backseat of his head, deeply worried.
 "Because of the infinite plasma.
-The aurora borealis is just the first phenomenon."
+The aurora borealis is just the first phenomenon.
+Soon, the Earth will draw the Moon and itself off the orbit, then affect solar activity so much that the whole solar system will collapse off balance, we don't have long."

 Dean looks up at the sky.
 It looks nothing like what his human eyes witnessed before.
 Well, in a way, it might still be the same scenery, the mixed dazzling colors, the shapes that are like flowing curtains and snakes and flames sweeping across the sky.
 Except, there are so much more details fitting in the blanks.